guitarvydas/cl-threads/README.md

-An example to show green-thread multi-tasking using closures.
+An example to show multi-tasking using closures.

 (This is what an O/S does, but using assembler to create closures.
 We don't need to know if SBCL uses assembler to create closures.)